sib-swiss/containers-introduction-training/docs/precourse.md

 In addition to your local computer, you will be working on an Amazon Web Services ([AWS](https://aws.amazon.com/)) Elastic Cloud (EC2) [server](https://aws.amazon.com/ec2/).
 This Ubuntu server behaves like a 'normal' remote server, and can be approached through [`ssh`](https://man7.org/linux/man-pages/man1/ssh.1.html).
 If you are enrolled in the course, you have access to a shared document containing instruction to retrieve your username and private ssh key, granting you access to a personal home directory on the server.

+!!! danger "Server availability"
+    Please note that, for cost reasons, the server will be **started the morning of the course** (or the evening before, at the earliest), and will be **stopped the day after the course ends**, so you will not be able to connect before or after these dates.
+Likewise, if you need to retrieve data from the server, please do it before it is stopped.

 ??? tip "If you want to know more about `ssh`"
     If you are not familiar with `ssh`, you can check the [Heidelberg University tutorial](https://zah.uni-heidelberg.de/it-guide/ssh-tutorial-linux) for information on how to set it up and use it.